fullfatthings/entity_decorator/README.md

 $wrapper = entity_metadata_wrapper('node', $node);
 ```

-You may get the urge to want to treat your entities as objects and extend them.
+You also may get the urge to want to treat your entities as objects and extend them with your own custom methods.

 Entity decorator is designed to allow you to create decorator objects for any entity or node type, and presents them with a beautiful, concise interface.